andriniaina/Farmhash.Sharp.HashObject/README.md

+(experimental)

 # Farmhash.Sharp.HashObject
-High performance generic memberwise GetHashCode(); internally uses Farmhash.Sharp (experimental)
+High performance generic memberwise GetHashCode() :
+* internally uses Farmhash.Sharp for a superfast hashing function

-Internally uses a cache of expression tree => the Reflection is done only once per type => a magnitude times faster than using reflection
+* maintains a cache of expression tree => the Reflection is done only once per type => a magnitude times faster than using reflection

 Performance on my machine (Athlon X4-860k)
 ======